CafeFPS/r5_flowstate/README.md

 # Welcome to Flowstate

-Flowstate is a package of scripts for R5 Reloaded (Modded Apex Legends) that includes additional content made by @CafeFPS.
+Flowstate is a package of scripts for R5 Reloaded (Modded Apex Legends) that includes additional content made by @CafeFPS and other contributors.
 (Gamemodes, weapons, abilities, bug fixes, and more!)

 Gamemodes:
 1. Flowstate Aim Trainer